-FAAC: Financial assets at amortised cost NE: Non-financial assets and liabilities

-NF: Non-financial assets and liabilities This includes the current portion of the deferred sales consideration receivable from PPF Group for the sale of shares in Telenor Serbia in 2018.
-See note 22 for more information.

-4) See note 18 for more information

-5) Asset for the right to recover returned goods on settling refund liabilities.
+- 1) FAAC: Financial assets at amortised cost - 2) NF: Non-financial assets and liabilities - 3) This includes the current portion of the deferred sales consideration receivable from PPF Group for the sale of shares in Telenor Serbia in 2018.
+See note 22 for more information. - 4) See note 18 for more information - 5) Asset for the right to recover returned goods on settling refund liabilities.